 As the founder of SIRPA, Georgie Oldfield MCSP will explain the latest developments within this field in the UK and Europe along with our plans to continue raising awareness of this exciting and pioneering approach.

-Learn from award winning author, Donna Jackson Nakazawa, how our early chronic stressors shape our biology in ways that pre-determine our adult health and how this understanding could improve your client outcomes
+Learn from science-writer and award winning author, Donna Jackson Nakazawa, how our early chronic stressors shape our biology in ways that pre-determine our adult health and how this understanding could improve your client outcomes

 Dr.Schubiner will provide an algorithm for physicians and therapists to differentiate between structural and psychophysiological disorders (PPD).
 He will also discuss the basics of the treatment of PPD.